|

 into account the local coastal Mediterranean

 climate and available resources.
-The aim is
+The aim was

 to reduce the building’s cooling load, as